edunham/slides/rustcommunity/index.rst

     .. note::

+        TODO FIXME: nuke one of these slides in favor of words about selecting for willingness to have moderated discussion

         Diversity of thought causes problems.
 Yes, you heard that correctly.
 A community who all thinks the same is not diverse.